rodhent/web-sprint-challenge-applied-javascript/README.md

 3. What is an event listener?

-- Even Listener is a function that waits for an event to occur.
+- Event Listener is a function that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?